-With respect to the vote on the frequency of future say on pay votes (Proposal No. 2), you may vote "ONE YEAR", "TWO YEARS," "THREE YEARS," or "ABSTAIN."
+With respect to the advisory non-binding vote on the approval of the compensation of our named executive officers (Proposal No. 2), you may vote "FOR", "AGAINST," or "ABSTAIN."
 Abstentions are not considered votes for or against this proposal, and thus, will have no effect on the outcome of this proposal.
 Broker non-votes will also have no effect on the outcome of this proposal.